Error establishing a database connection

 • Database name

-If the database login information was changed in the panel without updating the connection information in the site's configuration file, your site cannot connect to the database.
-Standard config files for popular software are shown below:
+If the database login information changes in the panel without updating the site’s configuration file, your site will not connect to the database.
+Below are standard config files for popular software:

 Software Config file name Config file location